 Everyone knows what happens if they are injured in a car accident – the negligent driver’s insurance (or the victim’s insurance) should pay for the driver’s failure to act as a prudent person.
 But what happens when a person is killed as a result of another’s negligence or wrongful act?
-Colorado’s wrongful death statutes can assist a family in their pursuit of justice for the tragic loss of a loved one.
+Colorado’s wrongful death laws can assist a family in their pursuit of justice for the tragic loss of a loved one.

-If you have lost a family member in Denver or the surrounding cities, the experienced injury lawyers at Springer & Steinberg, P.C. can help explore your options.
+If you have lost a family member in Denver or the surrounding cities, the experienced lawyers at Springer & Steinberg, P.C. can help explore your options.
 Our understanding of case law and legislation pertaining to wrongful death actions in unparalleled, with our nearly 40 years of experience representing Colorado’s injured and wronged.
 We are ready to put our resources and know-how to work for you as you seek justice in your loved one’s name.

-Call (877) 342-1230 to learn how our Denver wrongful death lawyers can help you hold the at-fault party or parties responsible for your loss.
+Call (303) 861-2800 to learn how our Denver wrongful death lawyers can help you hold the at-fault party or parties responsible for your loss.

-Bringing a Wrongful Death Claim Under Colorado Law
+Proving Negligence in a Wrongful Death Claim